The theory of concatenation over finite models: Abstract

 \section{Abstract}

-We propose $\FC$, a logic on words that combines the previous approaches of finite-model theory and the theory of concatenation.
-It has immediate applications to spanners, a formalism for extracting structured data from text that has recently received considerable attention in database theory.
-In fact, $\FC$ is designed to be to spanners what $\FO$ is to relational databases.

-Like the theory of concatenation, $\FC$ is built around word equations; in contrast to it, its semantics are defined to only allow finite models, by limiting the universe to a word and all its subwords.
-As a consequence of this, $\FC$ has many of the desirable properties of $\FOord$, while being far more expressive.
-Most noteworthy among these desirable properties are sufficient criteria for efficient model checking and capturing various complexity classes by extending the logic with appropriate closure or iteration operators.
+We propose $\FC$, a new logic on words that combines finite model theory with the theory of concatenation -- a first-order logic that is based on word equations.
+Like the theory of concatenation, $\FC$ is built around word equations; in contrast to it, its semantics are defined to only allow finite models, by limiting the universe to a word and all its factors.
+As a consequence of this, $\FC$ has many of the desirable properties of $\FO$ on finite models, while being far more expressive than $\FOord$.
+Most noteworthy among these desirable properties are sufficient criteria for efficient model checking, and capturing various complexity classes by adding operators for transitive closures or fixed points.

-These results allow us to obtain new insights into and techniques for the expressive power and efficient evaluation of spanners.
-More importantly, $\FC$ provides us with a general framework for logic on words that has potential applications far beyond spanners.
+Not only does $\FC$ allow us to obtain new insights and techniques for expressive power and efficient evaluation of document spanners, but it also provides a general framework for logic on words that also has potential applications in other areas.